Home / Blog / The Truth About Wikipedia’s Credibility

 How does Wikipedia work?

 “Wikipedia is an online encyclopedia that functions as a collaborative platform.
-Users can create, edit, and contribute to articles on various topics.
-They can access and search for information on Wikipedia, relying on the contributions of its editors and volunteers.
+Users can create, edit, and contribute to articles on a variety of topics.
+They can access and search for information on Wikipedia, which relies on contributions from its editors and volunteers.

 The process of how Wikipedia works involves several steps.
-Individuals can create a Wikipedia account, allowing and contributing to articles.
+Individuals can create a Wikipedia account and contribute to articles.
 Users can create new reports, improve existing ones, or add references and sources to validate information.

 Once an article or page is created or edited, other users can review it and make further changes or additions.
 Wikipedia operates on a system of moderation and community involvement.
 Editors can discuss changes on article talk pages to reach a consensus and ensure accuracy.

 Wikipedia follows a neutral point of view policy to provide unbiased information.
-Information published here is obtained from reliable and verifiable references, and the community regularly updates and monitors articles to maintain accuracy.
+Information published here is sourced from reliable, verifiable references, and the community regularly updates and monitors articles to maintain accuracy.

-Despite the collaborative nature of Wikipedia, the platform has guidelines and policies to discourage vandalism and ensure information reliability.
+Despite Wikipedia’s collaborative nature, the platform has guidelines and policies to discourage vandalism and ensure the reliability of information.
 Users are encouraged to cite sources, avoid personal biases, and adhere to the community’s guidelines.”

 Credibility Concerns with Wikipedia